Faith Van Nice Scholarship

 Drawn to a career in medicine, Faith entered the Health Sciences and Technology joint program between Harvard University and MIT, which would lead to a Medical Doctor degree from Harvard.
 Her dream was to become a surgeon, and she was admitted into the prestigious Massachusetts General Hospital surgery program.
 However, she was unable to enter the program as she became ill in her third year, and fought for her health into her fourth.
 On January 3, 1993, Faith died of cancer.
 She was awarded her Medical Doctor degree posthumously, the only person ever to be granted a posthumous M.D. degree from Harvard University.

 Faith is remembered as a compassionate, unpretentious and good-humored colleague, teacher and friend.
 She was loved by all who knew her.
 Through the scholarship dedicated to her legacy, her parents, Lee and Helen, desire to inspire young women to become exceptional leaders in science, especially chemistry.
 “Faith was aiming at becoming surgeon general of the United States, and I have no doubt she would have achieved that goal,” Lee Van Nice says.
 “We challenge each recipient of the scholarship award to achieve the highest level, up to and including the Nobel Prize.”

 The Faith Van Nice Scholarship recognizes exceptional University of Oregon undergraduate students majoring in Chemistry or Biochemistry.
-The Chemistry and Biochemistry Department Head confers this honor and financial support of typically $4000 when an exceptional student is identified.
+The Chemistry and Biochemistry Department Head confers this honor and financial support of typically between $4000 and $5000 when an exceptional student is identified.
 Applications are solicited each spring term and consist of a one page statement with evidence of superior academic achievement, future plans and career goals.